mikolajprzybysz/php-native-wrapper/README.md

 # How to use:

-1. Add `Native` class as dependency to the class using native calls
+1.Add `Native` class as dependency to the class using native calls

 Via constructor
 ```php